blazexnz/blazexnz.github.io/tic-tac-toe/readme.md

 - **Fairplay rules:** After every win or draw, the next game will start with the other player

 ## How to use
-1. **Play:** Click any gray dot to mark it with the current player’s color
+1. **Play:** Click any gray dot to mark it with the current player’s color, the scoreboard will glow indicating which players turn it is
 2. **Undo:** Click the Undo button, or click the last dot placed to remove the last move and revert the turn
 3. **Reset:** Click Reset Board to clear all moves and start fresh
 4. **Customize colors:** Click Change Player Colors to open the modal, pick new colors, and save